DHTMLX/docs-todolist/docs/guides/stylization.md

 ## Custom style

-To customize the appearance of the To Do List, change the values of the necessary CSS variables.
+To customize the To Do List, override the relevant CSS variables.

 The snippet below applies a custom style to the To Do List: